salacika/DE1SQL/SQL1/README.md

 **Objectives**
 * Setting the context: evolution of digital persistency 1950-2010
-* Introdcuing the basic terms in context of SQL
+* Introducing the basic terms in context of SQL
 * Writing the first SQL
 * Setting local MYSQL
 * Setting up a MYSQL in AWS
-* Creating the the first MySQL database
+* Creating the first MySQL database
-* Understanting how to backup and restore a database
+* Understanding how to backup and restore a database
 * Understanding how to migrate a database

 <br/><br/><br/>